ajpierce/blog/content/posts/react-figwheel-npm.md

 The other thing that changed is that `:npm-deps` are no longer installed automatically, and the [newly-added](https://github.com/clojure/clojurescript/commit/fb8ce05143dac9e9feb602be2544b72c87b337a3)
-`:install-deps` build property is not yet supported in `lein-cljsbuild`, so I'm holding off on updating the tutorial until cljsbuild catches up for us 👍
+`:install-deps` build property is not yet supported in `lein-figwheel`, so I'm holding off on updating the tutorial until Figwheel catches up for us 👍

 ## Original Post: